Muhammad-Bonn/Data-Eng-Associate/README.md

   - Google YouTube Data API v3
   - Apache Airflow (2.9.0) for scheduling
   - Docker + Docker Compose
-  - 🗃SQLite for lightweight local storage
+  - SQLite for lightweight local storage

 The DAG runs automatically every **Tuesday and Saturday at 9:30 PM**, and once immediately after the container starts.